 3. If you want to keep early visits to a minimum.

 It’s completely normal not to want visitors right after having a baby.
 Many parents are nervous about germs and perhaps prefer privacy in those first few weeks or months.
 So if you’d like to keep all those unexpected guests from coming to see your new addition at random times, then a sip and see could ease your worries.
 Those early days are so precious.
-Visits from friends and family to see the new baby can be stressful, tiring, and disruptive as you’re getting a handle on life with your newborn.
-If you’re following the CDC’s recommended vaccine schedule, by 2 months, your baby has built up their immune system and has had several shots that may lessen exposure and the potential for getting sick.
+Visits from friends and family to see the new baby can be stressful, tiring, and disruptive as you get a handle on life with your newborn.
+If you’re following the CDC’s recommended vaccine schedule, by 2 months, your baby has built up their immune system and has had several shots that may lessen exposure and the potential for getting sick.3

 4. A reason to party (and feel like an adult again).

 Hopefully, after a few weeks post-birth, you’ve had a chance to settle into some semblance of a routine.
 You can finally manage to comb your hair and shower regularly.
 A sip and see and a good glass of pinot could be just what the doctor ordered to feel like a normal person again!
 This is a great way to corral everyone all at once for those much-needed adult conversations.
-It also takes some of the pressure off since this time around because all eyes will be on baby, letting you relax a little.
+It also takes some of the pressure off this time around because all eyes will be on the baby, letting you relax a little.